Fall 2023 Exhibitions are Open!

 When you arrive

-Upon arrival, enter the Museum through the main front doors on Sterling Road.
-Teachers and/or chaperones may proceed to the Welcome Desk to check in and purchase or print their group tickets.
-The Learning Coordinator will greet you, provide your group with an introduction to MOCA ,and walk you through some housekeeping notes (lockers, coat rack, nearest bathrooms, gallery guidelines, etc.).
+Staff will greet you, provide your group with an introduction to MOCA, and walk you through some housekeeping notes (coat racks, cubbies, nearest bathrooms, gallery guidelines, etc.).
 If you have booked a guided visit, the Learning Coordinator or an Art Educator will ask your group to gather on the Ground Floor to begin the visit.

-If you would like to purchase food during or following your visit, MOCA’s cafe partner Forno Cultura is located on the Ground Floor and offers light fare such as sandwiches, sweets, coffee, and a range of beverages.
+If you would like to purchase food following your visit, MOCA’s cafe partner Forno Cultura is located on the Ground Floor and offers light fare such as sandwiches, sweets, coffee, and a range of beverages.
 For more information visit their website here.

-Guided Visits run approximately 45 minutes and Guided Visits with a Studio Activity run approximately 2 hours.
+Guided Visits run approximately 45 minutes while Guided Visits with a Studio Activity run approximately 2 hours.
 The exhibitions at MOCA are site-specific and respond to the unique context of the Museum.
 As such, the studio activities on offer for school visits also change to reflect and respond to the current exhibitions.

 To find out what activities are on offer for a given exhibition or for general requests in relation to school visits contact the Learning Coordinator at learning@moca.ca.